0xAX/linux-insides/Booting/linux-bootstrap-3.md

 That's all.
 Now we have simple API for heap and can setup video mode.

-Setup video mode
+Set up video mode
 --------------------------------------------------------------------------------

 Now we can move directly to video mode initialization.
 We stopped at the `RESET_HEAP()` call in the `set_video` function.
-Next is the call to  `store_mode_params` which stores video mode parameters in the `boot_params.screen_info` structure which is defined in the [include/uapi/linux/screen_info.h](https://github.com/0xAX/linux/blob/master/include/uapi/linux/screen_info.h).
+Next is the call to  `store_mode_params` which stores video mode parameters in the `boot_params.screen_info` structure which is defined in [include/uapi/linux/screen_info.h](https://github.com/0xAX/linux/blob/master/include/uapi/linux/screen_info.h).

-If we will look at `store_mode_params` function, we can see that it starts with the call to `store_cursor_position` function.
+If we look at the `store_mode_params` function, we can see that it starts with the call to the `store_cursor_position` function.
 As you can understand from the function name, it gets information about cursor and stores it.

-First of all `store_cursor_position` initializes two variables which has type - `biosregs`, with `AH = 0x3` and calls `0x10` BIOS interruption.
-After interruption successfully executed, it returns row and column in the `DL` and `DH` registers.
+First of all `store_cursor_position` initializes two variables which have type `biosregs` with `AH = 0x3`, and calls `0x10` BIOS interruption.
+After the interruption is successfully executed, it returns row and column in the `DL` and `DH` registers.
 Row and column will be stored in the `orig_x` and `orig_y` fields from the the `boot_params.screen_info` structure.

-After `store_cursor_position` executed, `store_video_mode` function will be called.
-It just gets current video mode and stores it in the `boot_params.screen_info.orig_video_mode`.
+After `store_cursor_position` is executed, the `store_video_mode` function will be called.
+It just gets the current video mode and stores it in `boot_params.screen_info.orig_video_mode`.

-After this, it checks current video mode and sets the `video_segment`.
+After this, it checks the current video mode and sets the `video_segment`.
 After the BIOS transfers control to the boot sector, the following addresses are for video memory:

 ```
 0xB000:0x0000 	32 Kb 	Monochrome Text Video Memory
 0xB800:0x0000 	32 Kb 	Color Text Video Memory
 ```

-So we set the `video_segment` variable to `0xB000` if current video mode is MDA, HGC, VGA in monochrome mode or `0xB800` in color mode.
-After setup of the address of the video segment font size needs to be stored in the `boot_params.screen_info.orig_video_points` with:
+So we set the `video_segment` variable to `0xB000` if the current video mode is MDA, HGC, or VGA in monochrome mode and to `0xB800` if the current video mode is in color mode.
+After setting up the address of the video segment, font size needs to be stored in `boot_params.screen_info.orig_video_points` with:

 ```C
 set_fs(0);